IlyaMichlin/QAM-Modulator/README.md

 As you can see, in QAM-16 each symbol represents 4 bits.
 Another important aspect of that image is the Gray coding.
 In Gray coding nearby symbols differ by only 1 bit.
 This property helps improve BER.
 For more reading: http://www.dsplog.com/2008/06/05/16qam-bit-error-gray-mapping/

+## Includad files
+There are two files:
+ * QAM-M.ipynb - explains about the modulator implementation
+ * QAM.py - modulator module for use in projects